jimbaker/clamped/README.md

 into a single jar suitable for running on containers.

 There are alternatives to Clamp, such as [object factories][] (or more generally dependency injection).
-However, object factories require that using Java code support a factory approach, vs simple constructors.
-This is not true of such projects as Storm.
-In part to address such needs as [Storm integration with Python][romper], this project was created.
+However, the object factories approach requires that the Java code must support factories, vs simple constructors.
+For projects like Apache Storm, you would have to write this object factory boilerplate code to use Python classes.
+In part to address such needs as [Storm integration with Python][romper], Clamp was created.

 Release notes
 =============

-Building jars with Clamp on Windows is not yet supported, but it will soon be.
-You can run such jars on Windows however.
+Building jars with Clamp on Windows is not yet supported, but it will be once we have some development time to spare.
+(We are currently focused on getting Jython 2.7.0 out.)
+However, you can run such jars on Windows.
 (There's a small problem in using `\` instead of `/` - easy to fix, however.)

 Writing a Python class to use clamp